 Compared to other community service sectors, the specialist women's DFV sector is almost exclusively not-for-profit.
 While some of our members operate as a specialist unit within a generalist organisation, most of our member organisations are dedicated to assisting victim-survivors of gender-based violence.
 Regardless, they are all reliant on government funding, with limited supplementation by fundraising and philanthropic efforts.
-While 100 per cent of our members receive state/territory government funding, it is important to note that over half also reported receiving federal government funding.
+While 100 per cent of our members receive state/territory government funding, respondents from a recent survey noted that between ten and 90 per cent of their funding was from a federal source.
 One of the big barriers to addressing workforce issues in the sector is the prevailing view that these services are solely a matter for state/territory governments.
 Most services rely on a mixture of funding streams which are often short-term or fixed term.

-The National Plan and the government's commitment to 500 more DFV workers, while very welcome, do not overcome the critical and unmet need currently being experienced by service providers and women escaping violence.
+The National Plan and the government's commitment to 500 more DFV workers, while very welcome, does not overcome the critical and unmet need currently being experienced by service providers and women escaping violence.
 Urgent investment is required in this budget to expand the capacity of specialist women's services.
+Only 24% of members surveyed by Wesnet are reporting that their funding now is more adequate than three years ago, compared to 48% who say it is now less adequate (other respondents either reported that their funding had stayed the same, or chose not to respond to this question.